-Driver's responsibilityNever leave your vehicle

-with the RENAULT card or key inside, and never leave a child, adult who is not self-sufficient or a pet, even for a short while.
-They may pose a risk to themselves or to others by starting the engine or activating equipment (such as the gear lever or electric windows).
-If any part of the body becomes trapped, reverse the direction of the window immediately by pressing the relevant switch
+Never leave your vehicle with the RENAULT card or remote control inside and never leave a child (or a pet) unsupervised, even for a short while.
+They may pose a risk to themselves or to others by starting the engine, activating equipment such as the electric windows or by locking the doors.
+If a body part gets trapped, reverse the direction of travel of the window as soon as possible by pressing the relevant switch.